Table of Contents

 - Steatosis is typically mild at most

-- Drug induced liver injury: e.g. amiodarone, glucocorticoids, methotrexate, synthetic estrogens, tamoxifen
+- Drug induced liver injury (e.g., amiodarone, glucocorticoids, methotrexate, synthetic estrogens, tamoxifen)

 - Nonalcoholic fatty liver disease:

-- Pathologically almost indistinguishable from ALD
+- Pathologically almost indistinguishable from alcoholic liver disease

 - Alcoholic liver disease has few specific pathological changes and all are rare: